 Streaming Services

 Many receivers can be connected to your home network and also provide direct playback of music from Internet services such as Pandora, Spotify, Deezer and various Internet radio portals.
-You can also play music and photos directly from your computer or network hard drive.
+You can also play music and sounds directly from your computer or network hard drive.

 What is multi-room audio and do I need it